Effects of Hydrogen Transport on the Kinetic Regimes of 4-Nitrophenol Reduction by Sodium Borohydride: Analysis of experimental data

-Finally, the activity surge for Type C is captured by the time-dependent transport $\alpha(t)$ (Eq.~\ref{eq:alpha_t}), with $\alpha_s\gg\alpha_l$.
-This is demonstrated in Fig.~\ref{fig:theory}e.
-When bubbling stops before $\BH$ depletion, $\Hy$ produced by hydrolysis accumulates in the solution (see Fig.~\ref{fig:theory}f) and leads to the acceleration of $\Hy$-mediated hydrogenation.
+Finally, the unusual activity surge observed for Type C particles is captured by the time-dependent transport $\alpha(t)$ (Eq.~\ref{eq:alpha_t}), with $\alpha_s\gg\alpha_l$ (see Fig.~\ref{fig:theory}e).
+When bubbling stops before full $\BH$ depletion, $\Hy$ produced by hydrolysis accumulates in the solution (see Fig.~\ref{fig:theory}f) and leads to the acceleration of $\Hy$-mediated hydrogenation of 4-NiP.

+We note that the slowdown of the 4-NiP reduction over time, shown in Fig.\ref{fig:logs}a, has been observed previously, but was attributed to fractional order reaction kinetics \cite{li2013revisiting} or formation of an intermediate with very high adsorption to the catalyst \cite{gu2014kinetic,gu2015kinetic}.
+However, none of these models exhibit naturally the characteristic kinetic features that we have observed in our experiments: namely, the collapse of the reaction rates at long times (due to transition to $\Hy$-mediated reduction) and acceleration of the reaction upon cessation of bubbling (due to accumulation of dissolved $\Hy$).
+Interestingly, we do find these kinetic features in the experimental data we extracted from Refs.~\cite{li2013revisiting, gu2014kinetic}, suggesting that the data reported there is compatible with our model (see Supplementary Material).

+Given these observations, we can fit all the data with Eqs.~(\ref{eq:frank_nip}--\ref{eq:frank_h2},\ref{eq:alpha_t}) using minimal subsets of fitting parameters, guided by the kinetic features described above.
+For Type A supraparticles, all the curves in Fig.~\ref{fig:logs}a can be fitted with the same values for $k_A$, $k_B$, $\alpha_s$, $\alpha_l$ by solely varying $k_{AB}$.
+We use the following set of common parameters: